SuchitraSharma0207/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# HR Analytics Dashboard (Interactive Dashboard Creation Using Power BI)

+## Project Objective
-This HR Analytics Dashboard provides a visual analysis of employee attrition using key HR metrics such as age, gender, education, job role, and salary.
-Built in Power BI, it helps identify trends and factors contributing to attrition, enabling HR teams to make informed, data-driven decisions to improve employee retention.
+The objective of this project is to analyze employee attrition trends within an organization using HR data.
+By visualizing key metrics and patterns, the dashboard helps HR professionals and management identify factors contributing to attrition, monitor workforce composition, and develop data-driven strategies for employee retention.